MRI-based Alzheimer's disease prediction via distilling the knowledge in multi-modal data: Appendix

-We presented the pMCI patch scores generated with and without multi-instance knowledge distillation in Fig. \ref{figs4}.
-Fig. \ref{figs4} shows that with distillation, the patches with high scores are around the temporal lobe, where the hippocampus is embedded.
-While without distillation, the high-score-patches diffuse across the brain.
-This suggests that the multi-instance knowledge distillation helps the network to reweight the importance of each patches.
-Then the student has a better capacity of discriminative feature extraction and localization, and achieves higher prediction performance.

-We also generated the heat-maps of pMCI patch scores by feeding the network with the patches extracted with a sliding window running across the whole MRI (Fig. \ref{figs5}).
-With distillation, the hippocampus and its surrounding regions are highlighted.
-Without distillation, the highlighted areas cross the brain without a focus.
-This further suggests that distillation increases the network’s ability to identify the most discriminative area.
-In addition, with the multi-instance distillation scheme, our network is capable of providing visual interpretations, which could be useful for medical decision makings.

 We presented the sMCI visualization with slices best showing the highlighted areas of sMCI in Fig. \ref{figs6}.
-Compared with Fig. \ref{fig6} and Fig. \ref{figs6}, we can see that the network focus on different areas for pMCI and sMCI.
+By comparing Fig. \ref{fig6} with Fig. \ref{figs6}, we can see that the network focus on different areas for pMCI and sMCI.
 In sMCI brains, the highlighted areas include ventricle, corpus callosum, and posterior thalamus (Fig. \ref{figs6}).
 These areas are affected by AD and show differences between subjects with probable AD and those with memory impairment \citep{Jong2008,Tang2014,Elahi2015}.
 Fig. \ref{figs6} suggests that our methods guide the network to leverage the patch relationships and develop reasonable ability of localization.